Email has an ability many channels don’t: creating valuable, personal touches – at scale.

 Because there’s no easy answer, most artists get stuck right here.
 They have a hard time getting opt-ins to their email list.
 And when they do get an email, they start asking too quickly for sales, or they have no follow-up plan beyond that initial prospective buyer contact.
 In most cases, the level of outbound communication falls far below the degree of sophistication of the prospect.

-Before I talk about what artists should do, let me describe the process savvy marketers in other fields are using to move customers along a path to a sale.
+Before I talk about what artists should do, let me describe how savvy marketers in other fields move customers along a path to a sale.
 As I said before, it’s a multistep process that takes time to complete, and there is a precise, thoughtful formula for what goes into each step.
-Moreover, the method contains testing all along the way to refine what’s working and to kick to the curb anything that isn’t.
+Moreover, you test to refine what’s working and to quit anything that isn’t.

 The currently preferred method of turning cold traffic into hot sales has five parts: